All field tours will be held on Wednesday 28 August 2019 departing from The Civic Theatre, Wagga Wagga.

 Tour 2 – Mixed Farming

-The tour will head off early making the first stop on the northern outskirts of Wagga at the ROBE Oilseed crushing facility.
-ROBE crushes and refines approximately 200,000 tonnes of locally sourced oilseeds per year.
-The tour will then continue further north along the Olympic Highway to Junee with major beef, lamb and grain facilities clearly seen as we travel north.
-At Junee we will stop in for a coffee break at the Junee Licorice and Chocolate Factory which is located in the restored Junee flour mill.
+The tour will head to an oilseed crushing facility where approximately 200,000 tonnes of locally sourced oilseeds per year is crushed and refined.
+The tour will then continue to Junee for a coffee break at the Junee Licorice and Chocolate Factory.
 From Junee we will travel to a local property to hear how growers integrate cropping and livestock together to maximise productivity.
-The importance of mixed farming will be evident from the bus as we pass by legume based pastures and cereal and oilseed grain crops.
-From there we will travel west, on the way the paddocks get progressively larger while the elevation and rainfall drops and rolling hills give way to a flatter landscape.
-We will have a tour of the Coolamon Cheese Factory followed by lunch then make our way to a large corporate farm on the magnificent Murrumbidgee River incorporating winter grains, wool and lamb plus irrigated summer grains.
+Heading west to Coolamon we will stop at the local Coolamon Cheese Factory.
+Following that we will make our way to a large corporate farm on the Murrumbidgee River incorporating winter grains, wool and lamb plus irrigated summer grains.
 We will complete the day with a visit to the nearby Berrembed Weir, the controlling point of water supplying the Murrumbidgee Irrigation Area where we will learn about the history of the irrigation scheme development and how the fish life is preserved in the altered river system.